 Content of annual status report for fields in production

-In case of notifications and reporting to the Norwegian Petroleum Directorate in accordance with Section 79a of the Petroleum Regulations, the Norwegian Petroleum Directorate may also request further information when this is deemed to be necessary.
+By notification and reporting to the Norwegian Petroleum Directorate pursuant to Section 79a of the Petroleum Regulations, the Norwegian Petroleum Directorate may also request additional information when this is deemed to be necessary.

 Regulatory authority and individual administrative decision

 The Norwegian Petroleum Directorate carries out supervision of compliance with the provisions laid down in these Regulations or decisions made on the basis thereof, to ensure compliance.